cinek1/Vet/README.md

 | /visits/{id}               | PATCH   | set status of visit                |
 | /visits/{id}               | PUT     | change visit descripe              |

 Each visit must have good date and hour.
-Two visits cannot be in this same hour and cannot overlap.
+Two visits cannot take place at the same hour and cannot overlap.

 #### You can display raport from build and tests on the Github https://github.com/cinek1/Vet/runs/757516428?check_suite_focus=true

 #### All data is saved in the postgreSQL database.